glycerine/gosimnet/README.md

 The convention of a server binding ":0" to get a free port is not implemented, as ports are not really needed as a separate concept.
-This would be trivial to add if need be.
+This would be trivial to add, but just adds extra steps to server setup.
+Its a vestige of the 16-bit computers that the Internet Protocol was designed on.

 Servers and clients can be easily "multi-homed", as their origin address is any